 PREP and the Future of Provenance Research

-70 years after the end of World War II and 20 years after the adoption of the Washington Principles, museums are still actively researching the Nazi-era provenance of their collections.
+Seventy years after the end of World War II and twenty years after the adoption of the Washington Principles, museums are still actively researching the Nazi-era provenance of their collections.
 To contribute to that research, even highly trained museum professionals need to build specialized skills and knowledge in methods and resources specific to provenance.

-A three-year program known as PREP (German-American Provenance Research Exchange Program) did this through a series of international workshops, including one at the Getty in 2018.
-The goal was to establish a network among museum professionals who do provenance research: curators, lawyers, archivists, registrars, digital humanists, and many others.
-After each exchange, one in the US and one in Europe, members returned to their home institutions and continued their projects with fresh ideas, generating new research, building an international community of practice, and training the next generation of provenance specialists.
-The Getty week ended with a public panel discussion exploring four perspectives on provenance research.
+A three-year program known as PREP (German-American Provenance Research Exchange Program) is doing this now through a series of international workshops, including one beginning this week at the Getty.
+The goal is to establish a network among museum professionals who do provenance research: curators, lawyers, archivists, registrars, digital humanists, and many others.
+After each exchange, one in the US and one in Europe, members return to their home institutions and continue their projects with fresh ideas, generating new research, building an international community of practice, and training the next generation of provenance specialists.
+The upcoming Getty week ends with a public panel discussion exploring four perspectives on provenance research.
+(We’ll post a closer look at the Getty-hosted PREP exchange later this spring on The Iris, from a participant’s point of view.)

-After the program ended in 2019, PREP published an online guide to World War II–era provenance research resources in Germany and the US to further facilitate research on art losses in the Nazi era.
+After the program ends in 2019, PREP plans to publish an online guide to World War II–era provenance research resources in Germany and the US to further facilitate research on art losses in the Nazi era.

 Provenance research has always been plagued by difficult access to information, but we may be at a turning point.
 More institutions are digitizing their archival records and making them available online.
 More provenance researchers are sharing their once closely held knowledge.
 More information is being made accessible about artworks looted in the Nazi era, enabling more artworks to be identified and restituted.
 And programs such as PREP are building research skills and resources throughout the museum field.
 As a provenance specialist, I hope these changes will continue to bring provenance closer into the mainstream of art history and museum work.